pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-29-cagliari-part-2.md

 image: "IMG_7586.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We spent a few hours provisioning and the rest of the day discovering Cagliari's old town."
+summary: "The Vite & Rêves crew spent a few hours provisioning and the rest of the day discovering Cagliari's old town."
 ---

 `At: Cagliari, Sardinia, Italy`